antonfirsov/docs/2020/09-Sep/fsharp5rc1/fsharp5rc1.md

 ## What F# 5 is all about

-From F# 4.1 to F# 5, the cheif focus for F# has been bringing up great .NET Core (now .NET 5) support.
+From F# 4.1 to F# 5, the chief focus for F# has been bringing up great support for .NET Core (now .NET 5).
 With F# 5, we're considering this journey mostly complete.
 F# 5 marks the start of a new era of F# evolution centered around three main things:

 1. Interactive programming
 2. Making analytical-oriented programming convenient and fun